-My Three Best Travel Secrets
+Three Travel Secrets

-After sharing three great secrets about her home state of Louisiana, Shannon ‘tagged’ me to be next in line to divulge my best travel secrets.
+After sharing three travel secrets about her home state of Louisiana, Shannon ‘tagged’ me to be next in line to divulge my best secrets.
 My first reaction was, “Only three?”
 How could I possibly narrow it down to only three.
 In the end, I decided to reveal my secrets for booking last minute accommodations and transportation around the world without breaking the bank.
 Frankly, I detest being locked into definite travel plans.
 My preference is to book the first night at a destination (two nights at most), and then wing it from there.
 Fellow travelers are always eager to share secrets about spectacular, little-known towns or sites they have visited and not being locked into reservations allows me to take advantage of these tips, but it also means I am often looking for last minute bookings, which can be frustrating as well as expensive.
 However I do have a few tricks to help with this process, which I’ve detailed below:

 HOTELS: